 3.5 Deep Learning Architecture

-My hybrid deep learning model combines CNN and BiLSTM architectures with an attention mechanism, building on the work of Selvin et al. (2017) and Vaswani et al. (2017).
+My hybrid deep-learning model combines CNN and BiLSTM architectures with an attention mechanism, building on the work of Selvin et al. (2017) and Vaswani et al. (2017).

-The CNN component processes local patterns through 64 filters with a kernel size of 3, followed by max pooling and dropout regularization (rate of 0.2).
+The CNN component processes local patterns through 64 filters with a kernel size of three, followed by max pooling and dropout regularization (rate of 0.2).
 The BiLSTM structure consists of three stacked layers with 128, 32, and 32 units, respectively, incorporating bidirectional processing for enhanced temporal feature capture (Graves & Schmidhuber, 2005).